-Grilled Chicken, Bacon and Avocado Melts with Sun Dried Tomato-Basil Mayo is quick yet packed with flavor.
+Gluten-free Grilled Chicken, Bacon and Avocado Melts with Sun Dried Tomato-Basil Mayo are a delicious mouthful!

 Happy Monday everyone, welcome to a new week!